The ALFALFA HI velocity width function: The

 \section{The \AA\ \HIWF}

 Our measurement of the \HIWF\ based on the full $\alpha.100$ catalogue is shown with the black points and error bars in the upper left panel of Fig.~\ref{fig:hiwf}.
 In this case we account only for counting (Poisson) uncertainties; other statistical uncertainties, and systematic uncertainties, are discussed below.
-This measurement is in tension with the determination by \citetalias{2015AnA...574A.113P} (green crosses), which has a similar shape but is approximately uniformly offset to higher number densities.
-The reason for this is clear: that sample is drawn only from the spring region of the survey \citep[the $\alpha.40$ subset of the $\alpha.100$ spring region, see][fig.~1]{2011AJ....142..170H}, and if we restrict our galaxy sample to same region on sky, we recover a measurement consistent with that of \citetalias{2015AnA...574A.113P} (see also Appendix~\ref{AppPreviousResults}).
+This measurement appears to be in reasonable agreement with the determination by \citetalias{2015AnA...574A.113P} (green crosses), but this is due to a chance partial cancellation of two competing systematic effects.
+First, that sample is drawn only from the spring region of the survey \citepalias[the $\alpha.40$ subset of the $\alpha.100$ spring region, see][fig.~1]{2011AJ....142..170H} -- if we restrict our galaxy sample to same region on sky, we obtain a measurement with a higher overall normalisation.
+However, by chance, our updated completeness limit (see Appendix~\ref{AppComp}) also tends to increase the normalisation of the \HIWF -- were the \citetalias{2015AnA...574A.113P} repeated with a matching completeness limit, it would lie significantly above our $\alpha.100$ measurement (see also Appendix~\ref{AppPreviousResults}).
+In summary, our measurement and that of \citetalias{2015AnA...574A.113P} should be taken to differ significantly, but the reason for this is clear: the regions of the sky covered by the two input catalogues have significantly different overall number densities of \HI\ sources.

 Although many previous analyses report only the counting uncertainties on the \HIWF, the measurement uncertainties in distance, flux and velocity-width for each galaxy also make a significant contribution to the statistical uncertainty budget.
 We estimate the total statistical uncertainty by randomly drawing a new value for each of $D$, $S_{21}$ and $w_{50}$ from a Gaussian distribution with centre and width given by the values and uncertainties reported in the $\alpha.100$ catalogue, rejecting any unphysical (e.g. negative) values, then re-derive all derived quantities (e.g. \HI\ mass).
 We then measure the \HIWF\ for the resulting catalogue, again using the $1/V_\mathrm{eff}$ estimator.
 We repeat this process $1000$ times and average the probability distributions in each velocity-width bin, then adopt the median and $16^\mathrm{th}$ to $84^\mathrm{th}$ percentile interval as an estimate of the total statistical uncertainty.
 This is shown with the blue bars and boxes in the upper left panel of Fig.~\ref{fig:hiwf}.
 (We repeat the same exercise for the \HIMF, the result is shown with the blue bars and boxes in the lower left panel of Fig.~\ref{fig:hiwf}.)